| Title: | Biplot Analysis for Multivariate Data Using Principal Components |

 ‘x’, ‘y’ and ‘z’, respectively) in two ways:

-static: It uses the package scatterplot3d
+static: It uses the package scatterplot3d based on

 traditional graphic system.
 Use the parameter ‘rgl.use=FALSE’ for it.